What is the London T-Charge?

 What is the T Charge?

-The T-Charge will apply to all vehicles, regardless of whether they are petrol or diesel.
+The T-Charge applies to all vehicles, regardless of whether they are petrol or diesel.
 If your vehicle does not meet Euro 4 emissions standards, or Euro 3 for motorised tricycles and quadricycles, you will be required to pay £10 to drive in Central London.
 For vehicles that also qualify to pay the congestion charge of £11.50, this will create a total of £21.50 for 1 day driving in Central London.
 Generally, this will apply to all vehicles registered before 2005 with an estimated 10,000 vehicles that visit the capital.

 Which areas are covered by the T-Charge?